How to Get PR in Singapore After Study

 Mandatory Documents

-The PR document checklist Singapore includes:
+The PR document checklist for Singapore includes:

 • Valid passport and current pass